Remembrance Day Films To WatchNovember 7, 2016 By Go Back

 Movies like The English Patient, Saving Private Ryan and the great Canadian film Billy Bishop Goes to War utilize the narrative device of a frame story to set up the main action of the film as the recounting of stories from the war by someone who has survived it.
 It is important to remember that many veterans feel unable to tell their stories or explain their feelings of war.
 Any kind of storytelling, especially something with the visual impact of film, can give a conflict meaning and sometimes say things individuals might find hard to express.

 In a lot of ways, war movies can bridge the gap of empathy between soldier and civilian.
-The genre offers plenty of shades of experience, so this Remembrance Day if you don’t have a veteran you can get in touch with, consider looking at the Remembrance Day movies on offer and see if it can help you connect a bit more with the conflicts of the past and soldiers of today.
+The genre offers plenty of shades of experience, so this Remembrance Day if you don’t have a veteran you can get in touch with, consider looking at the Remembrance Day movies on offer and see if it can help you post a bit more with the conflicts of the past and soldiers of today.